thebrianbug/dotfiles/ASUS_NIXOS_INSTALL.md

 boot.bootloader.secureBoot.enable = true;
 ```

+**Important Warning**: Re-enabling Secure Boot may introduce boot issues if not configured correctly.
+After enabling this option:

+1. Rebuild your system: `sudo nixos-rebuild switch`
+2. Test thoroughly after re-enabling to ensure compatibility with your ASUS model's UEFI firmware
+3. Have a recovery plan in place in case your system fails to boot (like a live USB)

+If you encounter boot issues after re-enabling Secure Boot, you may need to disable it again through the UEFI setup menu (DEL key during boot).

 #### Hide Unnecessary Boot Messages

 To hide the "Nvidia kernel module not found.
 Falling back to Nouveau" message when booting in integrated mode: